Ethel and Gerald Haythornthwaite

 If you want to find out more, and you represent a club, a group or an organisation looking for an interesting speaker, please get in touch about our speaker service.

 We can come out and give a talk to local groups and societies about our important work protecting the countryside locally; or about the Peak District Boundary Walk.

 We can tailor a talk to between 30 minutes and an hour.
-We ask for a £50 donation.
+We ask for a minimum of a £50 donation.

-To find out more, or to book a speaker, please contact Julie Gough or ring us on 0114 312 2002
+To find out more, or to book a speaker, please email us or ring us for further information

 We’re working for a countryside that’s rich in nature, accessible to everyone and playing a crucial role in responding to the climate emergency.
 With a local CPRE group in every county, we’re advocating nationwide for the kind of countryside we all aspire to: one with sustainable, healthy communities and available to more people than ever, including those who haven’t benefited before.
 We stand for a countryside that enriches all of our lives, nourishing our wellbeing, and that we in turn nourish, protect and celebrate.

 We’ve worked for almost a century to support and promote the countryside, and we’ll be doing this for generations to come.
 That’s why we call ourselves ‘the countryside charity’.